-- 4.2 Student Code of Conduct now implemented, in consultation with staff, student and community.
+- 4.1 Documented plans are prepared in consultation with parents/carers, CPFS and relevant outside agencies to ensure students' needs are understood and met and appropriate accommodations and adjustments are made for all identified vulnerable students.
+Staff or volunteers interacting with students are made aware of student needs and how to meet them where appropriate.
+Staff collaborate to review student performance, pastoral needs, and individual circumstances to ensure that all students are understood and provided for. - 4.2 Student Code of Conduct implemented, in consultation with staff, student and community.
 Complaints and support processes to be articulated in policy and practice.
 Student friendly documents and teaching is provided to ensure that transparency and accessibility occurs in order to facilitate effective complaints processes and access to support. - 4.3 Teaching programmes incorporate ATSI as a cross curriculum priority, and subjects include specific content which facilities inclusion.
 Incursions, excursions, camps and special activities have a focus, if applicable, on ATSI. - 4.4 Inclusion is a Christian distinctive, whereby all students are supported within the College's religious framework.
 Christian Living subject provides scope for more open-ended, student centered dialogue and responses.
 Chaplaincy and other pastoral support are proactively and reactively provided upon request by staff, students and/or parents.
 IEPs developed for all CPFS students enrolled.
-ESL enrolment is high, as the inclusion of multicultural students is a distinctive of Christian education with focus on community events to support diversity of school community. - 5.
-People working with children and young people are suitable and supported to reflect child safety and wellbeing values in practice. - 5.1 Staff compliance policy includes recruitment which includes WWC, referee check, NPC, TRBWA and signing of Code of Conduct and employment contract.
+ESL enrolment is high, as the inclusion of multicultural students is a distinctive of Christian education with focus on community events to support diversity of school community. - 4.5 Curriuclum includes inclusion and equity topics as part of content.

+People working with children and young people are suitable and supported to reflect child safety and wellbeing values in practice.

+- 5.1 Staff compliance policy includes recruitment which includes WWC, referee check, NPC, TRBWA and signing of Code of Conduct and employment contract.
 Induction process involves child protection training and overview of policies related to Child Safe Principles. - 5.2 Staff compliance register maintained actively by HR.
 Staff issued with timely reminders for compliance.
 Compliance returns made to Principal and are covered at staff training sessions. - 5.3 Induction written into employment process through signed contract.
 Newly employed staff members are appointed a mentor to support induction.
-At employment, employees meet with the Principal and are trained in the responsibilities in dealing with young people and their obligations according to the law and HillSide staff's Code of Conduct". - 5.4 College's Duty of Care Policy is focused on the provision of quality education with a core element being child safety and wellbeing.
+At employment, employees meet with the Principal and are trained in the responsibilities in dealing with young people and their obligations according to the law and HillSide staff's Code of Conduct. - 5.4 College's Duty of Care Policy is focused on the provision of quality education with a core element being child safety and wellbeing.
 Professional development days, staff meetings and initiatives are centred on the welfare and safety of children.
 Performance management of staff provides opportunity for line managers to discuss and address child safety and wellbeing.